-I have always turned to self-portraiture, familiar yet confronting, as the modality through which I feel I can best express my concepts.
-Each work, each incarnation of self, explores my journey in a genetically compromised body through an increasingly toxic world.
-The canary, ever my totem, is to the fabled coal mine as I often feel I am to this modern life.
+I have always turned to self-portraiture, familiar yet confronting, as the modality through which I can best express my concepts.
+I paint reflections of my internal landscape, conceptually layered, surreal and often subtly satirical.
+The work explores my journey, as a bleeding heart and perseverant mind in a fragile body, through an increasingly toxic world.

-My compositions are carefully contrived; from the design/construction of elaborate props (eg. the Monocular, Battle Headdress, Respirator) to palette choice and key conceptual elements.
-I love the interplay between contemplative space and ornate detail, the juxtaposition of the commonplace with the wonderfully strange.
+My compositions are carefully contrived, from the design and construction of elaborate props to palette choice and conceptual devices.
+I relish the craft of creating a visual narrative within a singular, static image.
+Similarly, I love the interplay between contemplative space and ornate detail, juxtaposition of the commonplace with the wonderfully strange.

 There is a dichotomy between the warrior and the acutely vulnerable that often underpins my representation of self.
-Mine is a world where bold female archetypes, DNA mutations, pop culture fascinations and psychological machinations collide in a timeless grasp for identity that bestrides the bounds of the ordinary.
+I am the canary uncaged, traversing the wilds between fragility and freedom.
+Mine is a world where female archetypes, psychological machinations and the ever-evolving trials of this contemporary epoch collide in a timeless grasp for identity that bestrides the bounds of the ordinary.